 The first post in this series about AI looked at how even dedicated chess engines powered by “weak” AI now routinely beat grand masters.
-Though the algorithms are likely still inefficient, they can evaluate permutations many times more quickly than the human brain.
+Though the algorithms are likely still improvable, they evaluate permutations many times more quickly than the human brain.

-Whilst it seems uncontentious that AI should support decision making and that its development should be informed by human constructs such as games, real life situations are less tangible and well defined.
-Morality, accountability, value judgements and human fallibility also compound complexity.
+Whilst it seems uncontentious that AI should support decision making and that its development should be informed by human constructs such as games, real life situations are less tangible and well defined, particularly the scope of the domain.
+A chess board’s 64 squares or even a GO board’s 361 points are hardly expansive.
+Our domains are far larger and complicated by morality, accountability, value judgements and fallibility.

-With parameters and variables setup, Game theory and deep learning help focus calculations on just the most promising outcomes in a given situation.
-But beyond outstanding play and situational management, the ability to manipulate huge data sets through multiple dimensions to find novel insights offers extraordinary possibilities.
+That said, with parameters and variables setup, Game theory and deep learning focusing calculations on just the most promising outcomes, AI is becoming useful.
+Beyond outstanding play and situational management, the ability to manipulate huge data sets through multiple dimensions to find new insights offers extraordinary possibilities.

 Google Analytics can already show how a website performs against similar sites and criteria e.g. bounce rate.
 I look forward to when it offers an opinion about why visitors are leaving a site too quickly e.g. font size of body copy likely too small to be legible to 70% of the visiting demographic.